Dear School Districts, Health Agencies, and the Parents and Caregivers who are deemed NYS “Essential Workers”,

 Our Center was contacted by representatives from the Governors Office, the Suffolk County Executive’s Office, and the East Hampton Town Supervisor’s Office asking if the Center could open for what New York State has identified as “Essential Workers/Essential Business” during this current State of Emergency.

 The Center will follow these government offices’ call and open beginning Wednesday March 25 for both our currently enrolled EWECC families and other families and caregivers who fall under the NYS list of “Essential Workers” with school age children in need of daycare.
 (The authorized NYS list highlighted in yellow box).
+UPDATE JUNE 15: The Center will continue to provide childcare for children of Essential Workforce personnel (as defined in yellow box to the right) ages 18 months to 12 years old through August 28, 2020.
+We will continue to provide this care at no charge to the families.

 The Center will be open for normal operating hours from 7:30 am to 5:30 pm.
 Parents need to register their children by providing immunization records and two emergency contacts.
 Click here to request day-care.
 Parents must be prepared to share their work identification when they register their children.
 Only families that are part of The Essential Workforce are able to send their children to The Center.